 Senior Pet Wellness Veterinarian

-As your pet approaches middle age, and the years beyond, he or she is at a higher risk for a host of health problems including diabetes, kidney disease, hypothyroidism (in dogs), and hyperthyroidism (in cats).
-However, while aging is inevitable, these diseases can be detected and treated early, allowing your pet to live a long and healthy life.
+As your pet approaches middle age and beyond, they are at a higher risk for health problems, including diabetes, kidney disease, hypothyroidism (in dogs), and hyperthyroidism (in cats).
+However, while aging is inevitable, these diseases can often be detected and treated early, allowing your pet to live a long and healthy life.

 There are also times in which dogs and cats cannot hide their symptoms.
 Some signs of disease to be watchful for include:

-If you notice any of these signs in your pet, please notify your veterinarian as soon as possible.
-Clear communication and a consistent pattern of preventative care, including proper diet, veterinary care, and exercise is the key to ensuring that your pet ages with grace, and stays with you and your family for a long time.
+If you become aware of any of these signs in your pet, please contact your veterinarian as soon as possible.
+Clear communication and a consistent pattern of preventative care, including proper diet, veterinary care, and exercise, are key to ensuring that your pet ages with grace and stays with you and your family for a long time.